syncfusion/blazor-docs/src/charts/range-selector/data.md

 ### Range

-The minimum and maximum of the scale will be calculated automatically based on the provided data.
-It can be customized by using the [`Minimum`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfRangeNavigator.html#Syncfusion_Blazor_Charts_SfRangeNavigator_Minimum), [`Maximum`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfRangeNavigator.html#Syncfusion_Blazor_Charts_SfRangeNavigator_Maximum), and [`Interval`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfRangeNavigator.html#Syncfusion_Blazor_Charts_SfRangeNavigator_Interval) properties.
+The minimum and the maximum of the scale will be calculated automatically based on the provided data.
+It can be customized by using the [`Minimum`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfRangeNavigator.html#Syncfusion_Blazor_Charts_SfRangeNavigator_Minimum), the [`Maximum`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfRangeNavigator.html#Syncfusion_Blazor_Charts_SfRangeNavigator_Maximum), and the [`Interval`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfRangeNavigator.html#Syncfusion_Blazor_Charts_SfRangeNavigator_Interval) properties.

 {% aspTab template="range-navigator/data/range", sourceFiles="range.razor" %}